Football Superstars: Subscription

 Football Superstars adopted a free-to-play model with a micro-transaction type monetisation.

 Player Managed Clubs (PMC)

 Player Managed Clubs (PMC) were the equivalent of guilds, allowing players to create their own teams, recruit their own players and compete in online events and tournaments against other user-generated PMCs.
 Within the PMC hierarchy, the manager could nominate Captain, Scouts, Coach, Members and recruits.
 Each of these roles had a varied level of responsibility in-game.

 Superstar Management

-Released in August 2010, Superstar Management allowed players to improve their players stats through the official website.
+Released in August 2010, Superstar Management allowed players to improve their player's stats through the official website.

 Fame

 'Fame' was a reward earned by playing competitive matches and making in-game store purchases.
-'Fame Points' (FP) was used to upgrade your fame level.
-There were 28 fame levels; commencing at Local Newcomer to International Superstar.
+'Fame Points' (FP) were used to upgrade your fame level.
+There were 28 fame levels; commencing from Local Newcomers to International Superstars.
 Once you had enough FP, you were allowed the opportunity of in-game newspaper, radio, and TV interviews to boost your fame level.